Bharatpur Bird Sanctuary – National Park of India

 Saras Crane Bird

 Saras Crane is the tallest flying bird in the world.
 The Saras Crane measures about 6 ft. in height and a wingspan of about 2.5 meters.
 According to our cycle-rickshaw driver cum guide, spotting them at Bharatpur is considered lucky for you.
 They are always seen in pairs, monogamous and are known to fast to death if the companion loses the life.
 As of now, they are vulnerable and considered endangered species.
-This bird could well be a pride of India.
+This bird could well be the pride of India.

 A look up the dry branches of the trees one may be able to spot the Black Winged Kite watching over you.
 The peafowls during sunset fly up the tree branches and park there for safety.